wrmckenz/Rural-Hospital-Risk-Indicators/README.md

 1. model performance results <br>
 2. feature importance outputs <br>
 3. comparisons between high and low risk hospitals <br>
-4. classification of hospitals into high, medium, and low risk of closure within 1 year with key ratios comparison showing what factors are driving risk relative to the average hospital. <br>
+4. classification of hospitals into high, medium, and low risk of closure within 1 year with key ratios comparison showing what factors are driving risk relative to the average hospital <br>
 5. figures used in the final report <br>
 ## Requirements  <br>
 All required Python libraries are listed in requirements.txt <br>